Tutorial: Web Testing (JavaScript)¶

 SeS('Amsterdam').GetInnerText();

-So to make the test more useful, we can use the global Tester object to add a step to verify this value.
+To make the test more useful, we can use the global Tester object to add a step to verify this value.
 Drag the AssertEqual

 function from the Tester

-object to your test script just above the SeS(“Amsterdam”)
+object to your test script just above the SeS('Amsterdam')

 line: